pgosar/OOO_Pipeline/README.md

 ## Testcases
 Fundamentally, a test requires you to predict the correct result, and then compare the correct result to the acquired result.

-We need to test for both correctness of our program result, and for the correct implementation of Tomosulo.
+We need to test for both correctness of our program result, and for the correct implementation of Tomasulo.
 Both of these can be incorrect independently.

 ### Basic Functionality Tests
 The easiest way to test for correctness is to run a testcase twice.
 Once on an actual ARM machine, and the other inside of our emulator.
 We then only need to check th results.

-The easiest way to check for Tomosulo would be to compare the cycle count with no Tomosulo implemented with the cycle count with Tomosulo implemented.
-If there are hazards in the assembly, Tomosulo should always result in some speedup.
+The easiest way to check for Tomasulo would be to compare the cycle count with no Tomasulo implemented with the cycle count with Tomasulo implemented.
+If there are hazards in the assembly, Tomasulo should always result in some speedup.
 If there is no speedup, then our tomosulo is not working.

 ### Useful Unit Tests
-Unit tests for Tomosulo would provide useful information about its functionality.
+Unit tests for Tomasulo would provide useful information about its functionality.
 Ideally, we should create unique tests for each hazard to ensure that it actually works.
 We can begin with 4 unique test cases for each type of hazard (RAR, RAW, WAR, and WAW).

 Given that we have a 5 stage pipeline and 41 possible instructions (each with roughly 3 possible operand orderings), we have (41^3)^5 possible orderings.